 Homeschooling the ADHD Child

-“What is your opinion on home schooling children with ADD?” – Annette
+“What is your opinion on home schooling children with ADHD?” – Annette

 I work with many homeschoolers in my practice and am most supportive of the home schooling model.
 I have seen many ADHD children benefit from a hands-on educational curriculum where they enjoyed a flexible environment that seemed more suited to their active learning pattern.